Summary

 Murkowski faced the most difficult election of her career in the August 24, 2010, Republican Party primary election against Joe Miller, a former U.S. magistrate judge[16] supported by former Governor Sarah Palin.[17][18]
 The initial results showed her trailing Miller, 51–49%, with absentee ballots yet to be tallied.[19]
 After the first round of absentee ballots were counted on August 31, Murkowski conceded, saying that she did not believe that Miller’s lead could be overcome in the next round of absentee vote counting.[20][21]

-After the primary, the Murkowski campaign floated the idea of her running as a Libertarian in the general election.[20]
-But on August 29, 2010, the state Libertarian Party executive board voted not to consider Murkowski as its Senate nominee.[21]
+After the primary, the Murkowski campaign floated the idea of her running as a Libertarian in the general election.[22]
+But on August 29, 2010, the state Libertarian Party executive board voted not to consider Murkowski as its Senate nominee.[23]
+On September 17, 2010, Murkowski said that she would mount a write-in campaign for the Senate seat.[24]
+Her campaign was aided in large part by substantial funding by state teachers’ and firefighters’ unions and Native corporations and PACs.[25]

 2016

-The election was unusual in featuring a Libertarian Party nominee who endorsed the Republican presidential nominee, Donald Trump, running against a Republican incumbent who did not.[32]
+After securing the Republican Party nomination by a wide margin, Murkowski was again reelected to the Senate in 2016.
+Joe Miller, this time the Libertarian Party nominee, was again the runner-up.
+The election was unusual in featuring a Libertarian Party nominee who endorsed the Republican presidential nominee, Donald Trump, running against a Republican incumbent who did not.[34]
 The Libertarian vice-presidential nominee, former Governor of Massachusetts Bill Weld, endorsed Murkowski, citing Miller’s support for Trump and “devoted social conservative” views as incompatible with libertarianism.

 2022